velebak/netgear-a6210-driver-dkms/packaging/abs/netgear-a6210-driver-dkms/README.md

 ### A Note About DKMS

-As this package using the [dkms](https://wiki.archlinux.org/index.php/Dynamic_Kernel_Module_Support "DKMS") framework it will automatically compile and install a new driver for your wireless adapter whenever you upgrade/install a new kernel.
+As this package uses the [dkms](https://wiki.archlinux.org/index.php/Dynamic_Kernel_Module_Support "DKMS") framework it will automatically compile and install a new driver for your wireless adapter whenever you upgrade/install a new kernel.